 1. Introducti oniv 2.
 The Key Q uestion: How Far are They ?
 4 3.
-Computing N By Virtue of the Drake Equation (1961)7 4.
+Computing g N By Virtue of the Drake Equation (1961)7 4.
 The Drake Equation is Over-Simplified10 5.
-The Statis tical Drake Equation11 6.
-Solving the (CLT) of S e Statistical Drake Equation By Virtue of the Central Limit Theorem tatistics 7.
-An Examp le Explaining the Statistical Drake Equation 8.
-Finding the Drake Equ e Probability Distribution of the Et-Distance By Virtue of the Statistical ation 9.
+The Statis tical Drake Equation11 - e Statistical Drake Equation By Virtue of the Central Limit Theorem tatistics 7.
+An Examp le Explaining the Statistical Drake Equation - e Probability Distribution of the Et-Distance By Virtue of the Statistical ation 9.
 The "Data Enrichment Principle" as the Best CLT Consequence Upon the Statistical Drake Equation (Any Number of Factors Allowed) 10.
 Conclusio ons Appendix A: Proof of Shannon's 1948 Theorem Stating That the Uniform Distribution is the "Most Uncertain" Dne Over a Finite Range of Values Appendix B: Driginal Text of the Author's Paper #IAC-08-A4.1.4 Entitled the Statistical Drake Equation References